Launceston, Tasmania: Sport

 Rugby league football is played in the region at junior level and senior level, the Launceston Warriors play in the Tasmanian Rugby League and were minor premiers in the 2012–2013 season.

 Since 2004, the V8 Supercars (Tasmanian Challenge) has been annually held at the recently re-developed Symmons Plains Raceway, which is around 30 km south of Launceston.

 Marcos Ambrose, driver of the number 9 Richard Petty Motorsports car is most likely America's most notable Launceston native.
 A number of other sports have notable presence in Launceston, including basketball (men's, women's and indoor) and hockey.
-In 2009 Launceston redeveloped the city's swimming facilities which now include a modern indoor multimillion-dollar swimming centre at windmill hill, now named Launceston Aquatic.
+In 2009 Launceston redeveloped the city's swimming facilities which now include a modern indoor multimillion-dollar swimming centre at windmill hill, now named Launceston Leisure and Aquatic Centre.

 The city co-hosted the basketball FIBA Oceania Championship 1975, where the Australian national basketball team won the gold medal.

 Media

 Launceston's local newspaper The Examiner was founded by James Aikenhead in 1842, and has been continually published ever since.
 The newspaper is currently owned by Nine Entertainment Co (Nine having merged with Fairfax Media in 2018).
 Another local media site is The Tasmanian Times.

-Along with the rest of the state, the city has four free-to-air television stations, including two government funded channels from the Australian Broadcasting Corporation (ABC), the Special Broadcasting Service (SBS) and two commercial stations; Seven Tasmania (7HD) & WIN (9HD) These services are available in digital format as well as eleven digital-only stations, one carrying Network 10 programming Tasmanian Digital Television (10 HD), and nationwide digital-only stations ABC Family/ABC Kids, ABC Entertains and ABC News (on ABC), SBS Viceland, SBS Food and NITV (on SBS), 7two and 7mate (on Seven), 9Gem, 9Go! and 9Life (on WIN), and 10 Drama, 10 Comedy and Nickelodeon (on TDT).
+Along with the rest of the state, the city has four free-to-air television stations, including two government funded channels from the Australian Broadcasting Corporation (ABC), the Special Broadcasting Service (SBS) and two commercial stations; Seven Tasmania (7HD) & WIN (9HD) These services are available in digital format as well as eleven digital-only stations, one carrying Network 10 programming Tasmanian Digital Television (10 HD), and nationwide digital-only stations ABC Family/ABC Kids, ABC Entertains and ABC News (on ABC), SBS2, SBS Food and NITV (on SBS), 7two and 7mate (on Seven), 9Gem, 9Go! and 9Life (on WIN), and 10 Drama, 10 Comedy and Nickelodeon (on TDT).

-Radio stations aired around Launceston are: LAFM and Chilli FM – part of the Grant Broadcasters radio network, TOTE Sport Radio – Racing Radio, Triple J – ABC, ABC Northern Tasmania – (ABC), ABC NewsRadio – (ABC), ABC Classic FM – (ABC), Radio National – (ABC), City Park Radio – Community Radio, SBS Radio – (SBS), Way FM – Christian Radio – LCFM Launceston colleges radio station and 7RPH which is a relay of 864 AM from Hobart.
+Radio stations aired around Launceston are: LAFM and Chilli FM – part of the Grant Broadcasters radio network, TOTE Sport Radio – Racing Radio, Triple J – ABC, ABC Northern Tasmania – (ABC), ABC NewsRadio – (ABC), ABC Classic – (ABC), Radio National – (ABC), City Park Radio – Community Radio, SBS Radio – (SBS), Way FM – Christian Radio – LCFM Launceston colleges radio station and 7RPH which is a relay of 864 AM from Hobart.

 Infrastructure

 Health

 Launceston General Hospital is Launceston's 300-bed public hospital, located just south of the city centre.
 Every year, LGH treats over 24,000 inpatients and over 225,000 outpatients.
 St Lukes Private Hospital and St Vincent's Hospital are the major private facilities.
 Launceston was also the location of the first use of anaesthesia in the Southern Hemisphere.

-Launceston is also the hub for the state's medical retrieval service.
-The Royal Flying Doctor Service supplies an aircraft and pilots under contract to the state's ambulance service and the aircraft (a Beechcraft Super King Air) is staffed by Ambulance Tasmania's Intensive Care Paramedics and doctors from the Launceston General Hospital.
+Launceston is the hub for Tasmania's medical retrieval service.
+The Royal Flying Doctor Service supplies an aircraft and pilots under contract to Tasmania's ambulance service.
+The aircraft, a Beechcraft Super King Air, is staffed by Ambulance Tasmania's Intensive Care Paramedics and doctors from the Launceston General Hospital.